 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) also imposes certain transaction and compliance reporting obligations on reporting entities, which can be triggered if certain circumstances are identified in the course of an internal investigation.
 Reporting entities must also take care not to 'tip off' persons in relation to these matters at any time, including during or following an investigation, as it is an offence to do so.

 Where criminal conduct is suspected or identified, although there is usually no positive obligation to do so, the company may decide to engage with relevant law enforcement agencies, such as the police.
 Where aspects of an investigation may become public, the company may also wish to engage public relations personnel to assist in managing media coverage and potential reputational impact.

-Mandatory data breach notification laws are likely to come into effect by February 2018 via recent amendments to the Privacy Act 1988 (Cth).
-They will require the relevant entity to notify the Office of the Australian Information Commissioner and any affected individuals where there are reasonable grounds to believe a serious, eligible data breach has occurred.
+Mandatory data breach notification laws came into effect in February 2018 via recent amendments to the Privacy Act 1988 (Cth).
+They require the relevant entity to notify the Office of the Australian Information Commissioner and any affected individuals where there are reasonable grounds to believe a serious, eligible data breach has occurred.
 The Privacy Commissioner has encouraged relevant entities to begin undertaking audits and developing breach response plans in anticipation.

 While it is one thing to identify who should be provided with information relating to the investigation, it is another to identify what should be reported.
 In some circumstances, it might be appropriate merely to identify that an investigation has been undertaken and has concluded.
 In other circumstances, it may be appropriate to identify the results of the investigation, or the recommendations or findings made in relation to certain matters.

-At all stages, the company should also consider whether communications will be protected by privilege and if so, how to best protect that privilege (discussed below).
+At all stages, the company should also consider whether communications will be protected by privilege and, if so, how to best protect that privilege.